Home Run: Blue Jays’ season finale a ratings hit | Globalnews.ca

 Get breaking National news

-The Blue Jays earned a bye to the AL Division Series with the victory.
+The Blue Jays earned a bye to the AL Division Series with the win.
 They will play the winner of the wild-card series between the Boston Red Sox and the New York Yankees.

-Game 1 in the best-of-five series is scheduled for Saturday at Rogers Centre.
+Game 1 in the best-of-five ALDS is scheduled for Saturday at Rogers Centre.

-Sportsnet says the average audience for the full season was 906,800 viewers per game, a jump of 51 per cent from the 2024 campaign.
+Sportsnet said the average audience for the full season was 906,800 viewers per game, a jump of 51 per cent from the 2024 campaign.

+The 18-34 age demographic rose 32 per cent from last season, and female viewership jumped 46 per cent, the network said.

+The Blue Jays finished last in the AL East in 2024 with a 74-88 record.

 This report by The Canadian Press was first published Sept.
 30, 2025.